-While working on my first IOT based assignment, I was supposed to build a rules evaluation engine for data coming from sensors.
-I was able to build a system in less than the expected time which worked in best case scenario but during the first round of testing, it awfully failed.
+While working on my first IOT based assignment, I was supposed to build a rule evaluation engine for data coming from sensors.
+I was able to build a system in less than the expected time.
+This worked in the best case scenario but during the first round of testing, it failed awfully.
 It took me twice the time to debug the code than to write it to identify the bug.

-As a beginner, I always missed the trick of debugging the code and relied on the first instance of the result.
+As a beginner, I always missed the trick of debugging the code.
+I relied on the first instance of the result.
 Now I firmly believe that along with programming logic, debugging is an important skill to become a ‘Super Programmer’!

-Along with above points quality of the code, efficient planning & execution, and not trying to reinvent the wheel; are few more important learnings I had in past few months at Ellicium.
+Along with above points quality of the code, efficient planning & execution, and not trying to reinvent the wheel, are few more important learning I had in the past few months at Ellicium.

 As they say, it is about the journey, not the destination.
 I am enjoying every bit of this quest to become better!